What does non-striving or non-doing mean? And how can we adopt this approach from mindfulness to lessen stress and feelings of being lost in life?

 by Emilie Glen Colsted

 Striving and its pitfalls

 Striving means devoting serious effort or energy to obtain something in the future.

-But they can also give us a fixed idea or expectation about how things “should” be.
-These expectations may not be accurate and they can leave us vulnerable to feelings of disappointment in ourselves if we don't obtain what we had striven for.
-So, to cope with this disappointment, we can practice the art of non-striving.
+Striving can give us a fixed idea or expectation about how things “should” be.
+These agendas may not be realistic and they can leave us vulnerable to feelings of disappointment in ourselves and our lives when we don't live up to them.

-If you want to learn more about non-striving, then check out the tool: Non-Striving
+If you want to learn more about non-striving and how to use it in coping with existential feelings or stress, then check out the mindfulness-based tool: Non-Striving in the app.